Kerry Von Erich: Various promotions (1979–1988)

 Von Erich worked for various promotions working for All Japan Pro Wrestling, New Japan Pro-Wrestling, UWF Mid-South, Championship Wrestling From Florida, and Central States Wrestling.
-His most successful was St. Louis Wrestling Club from 1979 to 1985, where he once held the NWA Missouri Heavyweight Championship in 1983.
+In Florida in 1982, Kerry joined his brother David on the heel side.
+While David portrayed a loudmouth "spoiled rich kid" heel, Kerry's heel persona in the Florida territory was as a vain self-absorbed muscleman.
+He was in the St. Louis Wrestling Club from 1979 to 1985, where he once held the NWA Missouri Heavyweight Championship in 1983.
 Von Erich made his Madison Square Garden debut for World Wrestling Federation on March 24, 1980, defeating Jose Estrada.
 On September 28, 1985, Kerry made an appearance for American Wrestling Association's SuperClash defeating Jimmy Garvin to retain the NWA Texas Heavyweight Championship.
 In 1988 he went to Continental Wrestling Association in Tennessee where he feuded with Jerry Lawler.

 United States Wrestling Association (1989–1990)

 Kerry did continue to wrestle at the Dallas Sportatorium under the USWA banner, which acquired World Class in early 1989.
 He formed a tag team with Jeff Jarrett, winning the Tag Team Title with him.
 He also won the Texas heavyweight title twice.
 In 1990, Kerry feuded violently with Matt Borne, who turned heel during a ringside interview; during one match, the two battled outside the Sportatorium into the parking lot during a thunderstorm.
 Manager Percy Pringle also turned heel, and began feuding with Kerry.
 During the height of their angle, Kerry abruptly left the USWA/World Class and joined the WWF, leaving the Von Erich tradition to older brother Kevin (who was considered semi-active) and Chris.
 Honorary Von Erich "Gentleman" Chris Adams then became the Sportatorium's main headliner, feuding with Pringle, Steve Austin, and Jeanie Clarke.
 World Class withdrew from the USWA soon thereafter, but without Kerry, manager Gary Hart, and lack of television and revenues, World Class ceased operations three months later.